bsc-quantic/pypickup/README.md

 pypi-cache update numpy
 ```

 This will download the new packages available in the remote, in case there is any.
 It'll do nothing otherwise.
+It also updates the index.html of the indicated package with the new downloaded packages, as expected.